vixentael/my-talks/README.md

 ---------------------

-I'm working at [@cossacklabs](http://twitter.com/cossacklabs) on security products that provide strong, usable cryptography for busy people.
+I'm product engineer at [@cossacklabs](http://twitter.com/cossacklabs), working on security products that provide strong, usable cryptography for busy people.
 Many things are open source, i.e. [Themis](https://github.com/cossacklabs/themis) — the crypto library for storage and messaging in mobile, desktop, and web apps, or [Acra](https://github.com/cossacklabs/acra) — database proxy with intrusion detection.

-I can assist you in protecting users data in your infrastructure, just drop me an [email](mailto:anastasi@cossacklabs.com).
+Our team can assist you in protecting data in your apps and infrastructures, check [DGAP](https://www.cossacklabs.com/dgap/).

-I share a lot about my engineering life on twitter as [@vixentael](https://twitter.com/vixentael), and on [Medium](https://medium.com/@vixentael).
+Find me on Twitter [@vixentael](https://twitter.com/vixentael), on Medium [@vixentael](https://medium.com/@vixentael).

 Enjoy! 🔒